jabrythehutt/fs-s3/README.md

 ### FileService

-These are the operations that the file service can perform
+These are the operations that the file service can perform.

 ```typescript
 export interface IFileService {